Declaration concerning the new form and content of a radical left group in [f]rankfurt (Germany)

 Things can happen quickly.
 Barely ten years old and now this: after more than a decade of country-wide political work as ‘autonomous antifa [f]’, we are beginning a new chapter.
 That means a new name and a new concept.
 As ‘kritik & praxis – radikale linke [f]rankfurt’ (critique & praxis – radical left [f]rankfurt), we’re going to continue trying to develop a full-blown anti-national critique of capitalism and to make this practical on local, national and international levels, yet with a clearer focus and a new working structure.
 The decision is the result of several months’ worth of discussions.
 This is the official statement on the outcome of those discussions, the causes and consequences of which we want to make transparent.

+Contrary to rumours, suspicions and premature reports of success, this was and is not a case of disintegration, but a much-discussed attempt to move the group collectively towards a new identity and new aspirations.
+Unfortunately, it is almost inevitable that the result of such a process will not be attractive to everyone; indeed, it has been nerve-wracking for all involved.
+Nevertheless, we are optimistic that the outcome will be positive for all radical left and anti-fascist collaboration in Frankfurt and beyond.
 First, though, we would like to take the opportunity to thank all those without whom this group could never have lasted so long.
 Without infoshops or independent centres, without legal aid groups or cultural initiatives, without the voluntary work undertaken by so many people, we could not have been such a persistant pain in the neck ofthis pig system.
 Radical left groups exist in certain conditions, which they can’t create alone.
 We would also like to thank all those who were part of autonome antifa [f] for a long time and who are now working elsewhere or with other groups and associations to overcome existing conditions.
 Thanks for nothing, as always, to the pencil pushers at the Federal Office for the Protection of the Constitution, the police and other departments.
 More than ten years of spying, overestimations and meticulous reports have somehow – how shall we put it? – brought us closer together.
 We have not become friends, and never will be, but we’d still like to take one thing off your minds: you don’t need to worry about your jobs, there’ll soon be something else to write a report on.

 Looking back

+In recent years we have taken part in numerous international, national and local campaigns, organised demonstrations and conferences, and produced – and used – thousand of posters and 1,741,212 stickers.
+We have always tried to combine a comprehensive criticism of the state, nation and capital with social movements.
+We are still committed to this aspiration.
+Furthermore, we believe that conditions have improved for achieving this, because we now better understand our own strategy and the aims and methods of our politics.
 It was the question of ‘how’ that ultimately led to a restructuring of the group; it has been even harder recently to settle questions of political priorities, working methods and strategy or to follow several different concepts simultaneously.
 From that point of view, the new structure of our politics is to a certain extent an exercise in catching-up.
 While other, bigger Antifa groups were splitting up at the beginning of the 2000s, we were only just starting out.
 And we were also trying to combine various perspectives: traditional autonomous politics and post-Antifa, value criticism and leftists.
 From the beginning, this resulted in conflict, but it worked nevertheless and was productive for quite a long time.
 But now, in the current political climate, it has culminated in a feeling of a general lack of direction and of disintegration.

 At the same time, we probably just got on too well to take the appropriate political steps earlier.
 Because, let’s face it, as important theory and long position papers may be, radical left politics is often not just determined by such purely substantive reasons – and perhaps that’s a good thing.
 There are worse things than a belated split.
 And yet, at the end of last year we reached a point where we realised that things couldn’t continue as they were.
+Our new policy is, from that point of view, an attempt to regain a clearer focus and to adapt to the altered situation in Frankfurt and elsewhere.

 Looking ahead

 In the future we want to face the challenge of contemporary capitalism by focusing more on theoretical work on issues such as social reproduction, the critique of capitalism and everyday struggles, and by putting this into the context of transnational networks.
 The changes in the balance of political power in Europe can’t pass unnoticed by the radica left in Germany – of this we are certain.
 Neither the limitations of the local structures nor the rat race of event mobilisation are sufficient.
 Only transnational work for an alternative to state, nation and capital can counter the fatalistic sense of a lack of change to the existing order.
+Yet, in light of the crises, conflicts and movements in recent years, there can be no more talk of a seamless and uncontested neoliberal version of.
+A general fear of the future has replaced the belief that everything will somehow get better under the current circumstances, at least in the long-term.
+Whilst presenting a bad outlook for many people, the rifts appearing in the hegemonic order should be good news for the radical left.

 The question, however, is whether or not it has so far managed to emerge stronger from the impending ‘Time of the Monsters’ (Slavoj Žižek), or perhaps even to take steps in the right direction within society and together with it.
 At the moment, this looks rather doubtful.
 Because we’re lacking so much: social relevance, an adequate critique of capitalism, organisational structures, etc. The romantic retreat to last century’s politics will certainly not meet today’s needs.